phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/building-the-service-manager.rst

         sendHubCommand(new physicalgraph.device.HubAction("lan discovery urn:schemas-upnp-org:device:ZonePlayer:1", physicalgraph.device.Protocol.LAN))
     }

-.. note:: HubAction is a class supplied by the SmartThings platform
+.. note:: HubAction is a class supplied by the PEA HiVE platform

     The class ``physicalgraph.device.HubAction`` encapsulates request information
     for communicating with the device.